gabrielfalcao/lettuce/docs/reference/terrain.rst

 hooks
 ~~~~~

-lettuce has hooks that are called sequentially before and after each
+Lettuce has hooks that are called sequentially before and after each
 action

-presented as python decorators, it can be used to take any actions you find useful.
+Presented as python decorators, it can be used to take any actions you find useful.

-for example, you can set a browser driver at :ref:`lettuce-world`, and
+For example, you can set a browser driver at :ref:`lettuce-world`, and
 close the connection after all, populate database with test mass or
 anything you want, for example

-let's see it from outside in
+Let's see it from outside in

 @before.all
 ^^^^^^^^^^^

-this hook is ran before lettuce look for and load feature files
+This hook is ran before lettuce look for and load feature files

-the decorated function takes **NO** parameters
+The decorated function takes **NO** parameters

 .. highlight:: python